Jade (1995 film): Critical response

 The film received negative reviews from critics.
-Rotten Tomatoes retrospectively collected 33 reviews and gave the film an approval score of 18%, with an average rating of 4.5/10.
+Rotten Tomatoes retrospectively collected 35 reviews and gave the film an approval score of 17%.
 The site's consensus reads: "An ostensible erotic thriller that's largely neither erotic nor thrilling, Jade marks one of several unfortunate low points for aggressively sexual mid-'90s cinema".
 On Metacritic, it has a score of 33% based on reviews from 27 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.
 Gene Siskel singled the film out as the worst one he saw in 1995.
 In his print review, he described it as "a sad, raunchy thriller by William Friedkin [that's] just the kind of sick, pointless entertainment that Sen. Robert Dole was railing about.
 The conclusion is so confusing that even after it was reshot it makes little sense.
 Friedkin tries to juice the action with a desperate move—a San Francisco car chase."

 Roger Ebert of the Chicago Sun-Times responded to Siskel's worst-of selection by mounting a very mild defense where he said that he didn't think the movie was amongst the worst of 1995, although he added that he gave it a thumbs-down grade on their show and said that the plot was incomprehensible; in his print review, published a week earlier than Siskel's, Ebert awarded it two out of four stars, and wrote: "There's only one character we can identify with - a San Francisco police detective played by David Caruso - and he doesn't drive the plot so much as get swept along by it."

 Brian Lowry of Variety called it: "A muddled mix of sex, political corruption and murder, Jade is a jigsaw puzzle that never puts all the pieces together."

 Janet Maslin of The New York Times wrote: "Though the combination of Linda Fiorentino, Chazz Palminteri and David Caruso promised Jade some fire, it winds up with no more spark than a doused campfire."